ankushT369/Compiler-Design-Notes/README.md

 ##### Assembly and linking
 The assembly-language code is translated into binary representation and addresses of variables, functions, etc., are determined.

 *The first three phases are collectively called the front-end of the compiler and the last three phases are collectively called the back-end.
-The middle part of the compiler is in this context only the intermediate code generation, but this often includes various optimisations and transformations on the intermediate code.*
+The middle part of the compiler is in this context only the intermediate code generation, but this often includes various optimizations and transformations on the intermediate code.*

 ## Lexical Analysis
 #### Definition
-A *lexical analyser*, or *lexer* for short, will as its input take a string of individual letters and divide this string into tokens.
+A *lexical analyzer*, or *lexer* for short, will as its input take a string of individual letters and divide this string into tokens.
 Additionally, it will filter out whatever separates the tokens (the so-called *white-space*), i.e., lay-out characters (spaces, newlines etc.) and comments.
+##### Regular Expressions
+$[0-9][0-9]^+$  is a regular expression which denotes any positive number.
+$[a-zA-Z-_-][a-zA-Z-_-0-9]^∗$ a variable name consists of letters, digits and the underscore symbol and it must begin with a letter or underscore.

+## Syntax Analysis

+#### Definition
+In *Syntax analyzer* , the recombination of these tokens happens into *syntax tree*.